MAGALIES WATER MANDATE

-We report directly to the Minister of Water and Sanitation and our core mandate is to meet Section 29 obligations and provide viable Section 30 initiatives as and when required per the Water Services Act, (Act 108 of 1997).
+We report directly to the Minister of Human Settlements, Water and Sanitation and our core mandate is to meet Section 29 obligations and provide viable Section 30 initiatives as and when required per the Water Services Act, (Act 108 of 1997).

-In 1983 the company’s board discerned that it was accurate and appealing that the company gears into a new dimension thus name changing from Vaalkop Water board to Magalies Water board, was one major conducive element that would hinge with the on-going company strategies.
+In 1983 the company’s board discerned that it was accurate and appealing that the company gears into a new dimension thus name changing from Vaalkop Water Board to Magalies Water Board, was one major conducive element that would hinge with the on-going company strategies.